Madagascar Photography Tour

 Capture the unspoiled beauty of Madagascar during a photography workshop

 Madagascar is unlike anywhere else – it is truly stunning, amazingly diverse, and largely unspoiled.
 It’s also endlessly photogenic and a wonderful setting for a photography workshop.
-A huge island off the southeast coast of Africa, Madagascar offers jungles, long mountain ranges, remarkable mangrove forests, and untouched white sandy beaches.
-Famously, it also offers animals species that can’t be found anywhere else in the world, like the lemur.
-Explore this vast island with us during a Madagascar photo tour, and hone your photography skills along the way.
-A truly adventurous and rewarding experience!
+A huge island off the southeast coast of Africa, Madagascar offers dense jungles, long mountain ranges, remarkable mangrove forests, and untouched white sandy beaches.
+It has some truly iconic landscapes, such as iconic the famous and hugely photogenic baobabs at Morondava.
+On top of this, Madagascar is home animals species that can’t be found anywhere else in the world, like the lemur and several species of chameleon.
+During this Madagascar photography tour, we’ll explore all of the country’s highlights, and we’ll get you to the right places at the right time to get the perfect images.
+Expect to have unique landscape, wildlife, and cultural photographic opportunities, as well as an incredible travel adventure!

 - Have an adventurous photography holiday that mixes amazing food, exotic locations and stunning scenes to photograph